wesleydebruijn/android-nfc-wrapper/README.md

 <uses-permission android:name="android.permission.NFC" />
 <uses-feature android:name="android.hardware.nfc" android:required="true" />
 ```
-### General
 Add the following code to the activity where you want to use the NFC read and/or write tasks.
+For this example, the MainActivity is used.

 **Method: onCreate**
 ```